Karl Marlantes

 Karl Arthur Marlantes (born December 24, 1944) is an American author and Vietnam War veteran.
-He has written three books: Matterhorn: A Novel of the Vietnam War (2010), What it is Like to go to War (2011), and Deep River (2019).
+He has written four books: Matterhorn: A Novel of the Vietnam War (2010), What It Is Like to Go to War (2011), Deep River (2019), and Cold Victory (2024).

 Biography

 Early life

 Marlantes grew up in Seaside, Oregon, a small, coastal logging town.
 He played football and was student body president at Seaside High School, from which he graduated in 1963.
 His father was the school principal.

 He won a National Merit Scholarship and attended Yale University, where he was a member of Jonathan Edwards College and Beta Theta Pi, and played as wing forward in the rugby team.
 During his time at Yale, Marlantes trained in the Marine Corps Platoon Leaders Class.
 He was awarded a Rhodes Scholarship at University College, Oxford.
 He returned to Oxford after his military service and earned a master's degree.

 Vietnam War

 Marlantes left after one semester at Oxford to join active duty in the U.S. Marine Corps as an infantry officer.
 He served during the Vietnam War with 1st Battalion, 4th Marines from October 1968 to October 1969, and was awarded the Navy Cross for action in Vietnam in which he led an assault on a hilltop bunker complex.
 He also served as an aerial observer while in Vietnam.
 Marlantes was also awarded a Bronze Star, two Navy Commendation Medals for valor, two Purple Hearts, and 10 Air Medals.

 He served another year of active duty at Marine Corps Headquarters after his combat tour.
 He suffers from post-traumatic stress disorder.

 Marlantes is featured in Ken Burns' and Lynn Novick's 10-part documentary series, The Vietnam War (2017), where he reflects on his experiences during the war.